curv3d/curv/docs/language/Classification.md

 language.
 Built-in predicate functions like `is_bool` and `is_num` are provided to test these type codes.

-There are no user defined abstract data types in TeaCAD.
+There are no user defined abstract data types in Curv.
 In fact, there is no such thing as a type at all, there are only predicate functions.
 The additional complexity is not justified in a simple domain-specific language like this.